 The primary care medical home is the hub of a person’s health care.
 Moving one’s healthcare to adult primary care can feel like a symbolic step for young adults.
 It’s important to find a medical home team and a primary care professional where the patient can feel comfortable and develop trust.

 A medical neighborhood includes all the medical services as well as social supports to meet a person’s health needs.
-If a young adult has any chronic health conditions, he or she may also be receiving subspecialty care.
-He or she may also need to get ready to move specialty providers from the pediatric to adult system.
+If a young adult has any chronic health conditions, they may also be receiving specialty care.
+You may also need to get ready to move specialty providers from the pediatric to the adult side.

-As young adults start to look for adult providers, they should do some pre-planning.
-Usually it is a good idea to transfer and meet a new doctor when things are going well, rather than when having a health crisis.
+As you start to look for a new primary care provider that treats adults, you may want to do some pre-planning.
+Usually, it is a good idea to transition and meet a new doctor when things are going well, rather than when having a health crisis

 - Ask around